mpolednik/cloud-native-brno/README.md

 No resources found.
 ```

 Progress!
-We can now use kubectl as in case with minikube.
-But would something happen?
-There is not a single service (or controller) that knows how to interact with such resources.
+We can now use kubectl as with minikube.
+But does anything happen?
+There is not a single service (or controller) that knows how to interact with our resources.
 One of the first controllers we need is a kubelet - the Kubernetes node agent.

 ```bash
 $ sh ~/Projects/src/github.com/mpolednik/shellhelpers/start-kubelet.sh >/dev/null 2>&1 &